garronej/tsafe/id.md

 ![Every possible properties are listed](<.gitbook/assets/image (2).png>)

-id let you declare that the shape you are instantiating is a `Circle`
+id lets you declare that the shape you are instantiating is a `Circle`

 ```typescript
 import { id } from "tsafe/id";